IBM Cloud Docs

 When you create an endpoint gateway without specifying a security group, the VPC default security group is attached to the endpoint gateway.
 For more information, see Configuring ACLs and security groups for use with endpoint gateways.

-Endpoint gateways created prior to the support for security groups do not have a security group that is attached.
+Endpoint gateways created prior to the support for security groups do not have an attached security group.
 They also allow all inbound traffic.
-If you attach a security group to a VPE that does not have any attached security groups, you cannot revert that VPE back to having no security groups.
+If you attach a security group to a VPE that does not have any attached security groups, you cannot revert that VPE back to a state where is has no security groups.
 You can revert to the previous "allow all inbound traffic" behavior by attaching a security group with rules for allowing all inbound traffic.
-However, such a rule is inherently less secure than having a more restrictive security group in place, and is not recommended.
+However, this rule is inherently less secure than having a more restrictive security group in place and is not recommended.

 5. In the Request connection to a service section, select either an IBM Cloud or non-IBM Cloud service to access using this endpoint gateway.